TuxVinyards/qqX/README.md

 ## [Latest release 1.12.02](https://github.com/TuxVinyards/qqX/releases/latest)

-1.12.02 gives a collection of UI / UX improvements and adds a distro finder
+1.12.02 gives a collection of UI/UX improvements and adds a distro finder

 1.12.01 adds a fix for Quickemu Windows Installer issue [#1475](https://github.com/quickemu-project/quickemu/issues/1475)

-Building on 1.11.0's ability to _mount qcow2 drives in a file manager,_

-1.12.0 features new storage maintence tools
+- Includes the new storage maintence tools

-- collection size analysis

-- individual disk disparity checks

-- new utilities interface

-Plus

-- Stop, start resume for downloads.
-Even with overnight pauses.
+- Extended stop, start and resume for downloads.

-- An updated 'daily-live' synchronizer with new release alerts

-- Improvements for Linux Mint

-And

-- the now usual collection of _downstream fixes for quickget_
+- And the now usual collection of _downstream fixes for quickget_

+1.11.0 added the ability to [_mount qcow2 drives in a file manager_](https://github.com/TuxVinyards/qqX/wiki/Disks-and-Resizing#other-tools)

 More in the [release notes](#release-notes) and wiki pages